carpentries-incubator/lc-litsearchr/_episodes/08-working-with-vectors-and-functions.md

 ---
-title: "Working with Vectors and Functions
+title: "Working with Vectors and Functions"
 teaching: 0
 exercises: 0
 questions: